rish-16/tp/docs/UserGuide.md

 * Date and time: The date and time of the appointment

 >:information_source: All appointment-related commands have the keyword `apmt` in front of them.
-These commands modify the Appointments panel of `Doc’it`.
+These commands modify the Appointments panel of `Doc'it`.

 ### Add an appointment: `apmt add`
 Adds an appointment for the patient at the specified index in the Patients panel.